duckietown/duckietown-project-template/README.md

 # Duckietown Project Template

-This repo contains a template for a Python/ROS library for Duckietown.
+This repo contains a template for a Python/ROS library for Duckietown using the templating system [Cookiecutter](https://github.com/audreyr/cookiecutter).

 To create a repository starting from this template, first install the latest Cookiecutter: